Listening Script Vocabulary

 J: Right, so how about modern pet ownership?

-M: Well, nowadays, pets have a number of roles, from ornamental to status symbol, helpers, and companions.
+M: Well, nowadays, pets have a number of roles, from ornamental to status symbols, helpers, and companions.
 For example, guide dogs help blind people and hearing dogs help deaf people.

 J: But the most common reason for owning pets must be companionship.
 That's why most people I know own pets.